201Harsh/CobraAI/Readme.md

 ## 🧩 Personalized Learning Styles

-CodeAstra adapts to your preferred **learning style** so that every learner gets the best personalized experience.
+CobraAI adapts to your preferred **learning style** so that every learner gets the best personalized experience.
 You can select your mode of learning, and the AI tutor adjusts explanations, examples, and challenges accordingly.

 ### Available Learning Styles